-Risk of management override

-As identified in ISA (UK and Ireland) 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+Significant Risk Conclusion Management override As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and to prepare fraudulent financial statements by overriding controls that otherwise seem to be operating effectively.
+We did not identified any material weaknesses in controls or evidence of material management override.
+We did not identified any instances of inappropriate judgements being applied.
 We identify and respond to this fraud risk on every audit engagement.
+We did not identify any other transactions during our audit which appeared unusual or outside the Authority's normal course of business.